marciomat/reverse_engineering/crackmesone/grandfatherClock/README.md

 │      │    0x55629d85044d      4889c6         mov rsi, rax
 ```

-Here it access again the second parameter from the command line (i.e. the input provided by the user) and passes it as argument to a misterious function.
+Here it accesses again the second parameter from the command line (i.e. the input provided by the user) and passes it as argument to a misterious function.

-In these situations we always have a decision to make:
+In situations like this we always have a decision to make:

-- Do we dive in the function and understand its inner workings?
+- Do we dive in the function to understand its inner workings?

 - Or do we use a debugger, let the function run its magic (as a black-box) and we hopefully get to understand what it does after trying different inputs?